api3dao/old-api3-docs/docs/airnode/v0.6/grp-providers/guides/build-an-airnode/configuring-airnode.md

 - txType: The transaction type to use.
 - priorityFee: An object that configures the EIP-1559 Priority Fee.
 - baseFeeMultiplier: Configures the EIP-1559 Base Fee to Maximum Fee Multiplier.
+- fulfillmentGasLimit: The maximum gas limit allowed when Airnode responds to a request.
+If exceeded, the request is marked as failed and will not be repeated during Airnode's next run cycle.
+This is the transaction gas cost the requester pays when a response to its request is placed on-chain.
+  > fulfillmentGasLimit = 500000
+  >
+  > 500000 _ 200 _ 1e9 = 0.1 ETH

 #### maxConcurrency